Generic Name: buprenorphine hydrochloride

 .
 Postmarketing Experience

 No post-marketing data exist at this time for Probuphine.
-The most frequently reported post- marketing adverse event observed with buprenorphine sublingual tablets was drug misuse or abuse.
+The most frequently reported post- marketing adverse event observed with sublingual buprenorphine was drug misuse or abuse.
 The most frequently reported post-marketing adverse event with buprenorphine/naloxone sublingual tablets was peripheral edema.

 7. DRUG INTERACTIONS